 These segments can help you target different groups based on user spending, advancing users through your game or identifying problem areas that cause user drop-off.

 This segment is based on user spending.
 Deliver free content to paying users, or offer similar content to what a user has bought.
-Monitor user behavior via the Funnels report and use the KPI Charts report to monitor KPIs such as average session length and retention to ensure that your high-value users are progressing through your app.
+Monitor user behavior via the Funnels report and use the Trend Reports Charts to monitor KPIs such as average session length and retention to ensure that your high-value users are progressing through your app.

 Use this segment to target users who have completed or nearly completed your game.
 Deliver interstitials for different titles, or offer up additional tools and gameplay content.